Monday, December 24, 2018

 Conclusion:

-Q6.
-Describe a situation in which the speed of an object is constant while the velocity is not.
+A situation in which the speed of an object is constant while the

 Statement: